/ ComfyUI / Headswap in ComfyUI: Complete Reactor and Advanced Methods Guide 2025

 5. Run KSampler on initial result with seam mask at denoise 0.3-0.5 to get refined result

 The mask should cover 20-30 pixels on both sides of the seam.
 Use soft brush for mask edges.
 Denoise 0.3-0.5 blends the seam without destroying surrounding detail.
+For detailed mask creation techniques, see my ComfyUI mask editor mastery guide.

 Technique 3: Multi-Resolution Blending